Melatonin: Does It Actually Work?

 What's the best melatonin dose for sleep?

 Lower than you think.
 Most people take 5-10mg, but research shows 0.5-1mg works just as well.
 Your body only makes about 0.1-0.8mg per night.
-Start with 0.3-0.5mg and increase only if needed.
+The studies generally tested 0.3-0.5mg as a starting dose.
+Ask your doctor what makes sense for you.

 Does melatonin work for jet lag?

 Yes, and this is one of its strongest uses.
 A Cochrane review found 8 out of 10 trials were positive, with a number-needed-to-treat of 2.
-Take 0.5-5mg at your destination bedtime, starting the day you arrive.
+The studies used 0.5-5mg at destination bedtime, starting the day of arrival.
+Fast-release tablets worked better than slow-release.

 Is melatonin safe for long-term use?